drzqb/NLP/README.md

 # NLP
-This repository includes two parts which are all built on the famous Seq2Seq with attention.
+This repository includes two parts which are all built on the famous Seq2Seq model with attention.